On the Complexity of Random Satisfiability Problems with Planted Solutions: Abstract

 \section{Abstract}

-The problem of identifying a planted assignment given a random $k$-SAT formula consistent with the assignment exhibits a large algorithmic gap: while the planted solution can always be identified given a formula with $O(n\log n)$ clauses, there are distributions over clauses for which the best known efficient algorithms require $n^{k/2}$ clauses.
+The problem of identifying a planted assignment given a random $k$-SAT formula consistent with the assignment exhibits a large algorithmic gap: while the planted solution becomes unique and can be identified given a formula with $O(n\log n)$ clauses, there are distributions over clauses for which the best known efficient algorithms require $n^{k/2}$ clauses.
 We propose and study a unified model for planted $k$-SAT, which captures well-known special cases.
 An instance is described by a planted assignment $\sigma$ and a distribution on clauses with $k$ literals.
 We define its {\em distribution complexity} as the largest $r$ for which the distribution is not $r$-wise independent ($1 \le r \le k$ for any distribution with a planted assignment).

-Our main result is an unconditional lower bound, tight up to logarithmic factors, of $\tilde\Omega(n^{r/2})$ clauses for {\em statistical} algorithms matching the known upper bound (which, as we show, can be implemented using a statistical algorithm).
+Our main result is an unconditional lower bound, tight up to logarithmic factors, for {\em statistical} (query) algorithms \cite{kearns1998efficient,FeldmanGRVX:12}, matching known upper bounds, which, as we show, can be implemented using a statistical algorithm.
 Since known approaches for problems over distributions have statistical analogues (spectral, MCMC, gradient-based, convex optimization etc.), this lower bound provides a rigorous explanation of the observed algorithmic gap.
-The proof introduces a new general technique for the analysis of statistical algorithms.
+The proof introduces a new general technique for the analysis of statistical query algorithms.
 It also points to a geometric {\em paring} phenomenon in the space of all planted assignments.

-We describe consequences of our lower bounds to Feige's refutation hypothesis and to lower bounds on general convex programs that solve planted $k$-SAT.
-Our bounds also extend to the planted $k$-CSP model, and therefore provide concrete evidence for the security of Goldreich's one-way function and the associated pseudorandom generator when used with a sufficiently hard predicate.
+We describe consequences of our lower bounds to Feige's refutation hypothesis \cite{feige2002relations} and to lower bounds on general convex programs that solve planted $k$-SAT.
+Our bounds also extend to other planted $k$-CSP models, and, in particular, provide concrete evidence for the security of Goldreich's one-way function and the associated pseudorandom generator when used with a sufficiently hard predicate \cite{goldreich2000candidate}.